GlacioHack/xdem/doc/source/uncertainty.md

 ### Propagating errors to spatial derivatives

-Exact uncertainty propagation scales exponentially with data (by computing every pairwise combinations, for potentially millions of elevation data points or pixels).
+Exact uncertainty propagation scales quadratically with data (by computing every pairwise combinations, for potentially millions of elevation data points or pixels).
 To remedy this, [Rolstad et al. (2009)](http://dx.doi.org/10.3189/002214309789470950) and [Hugonnet et al. (2022)](http://dx.doi.org/10.1109/JSTARS.2022.3188922) both provide an approximation of exact uncertainty propagations for spatial derivatives (to avoid long